katjone/interview-questions/README.md

-### This repo contains interview questions of the technologies/tools covered in WDI
+### This repo contains interview questions of the technologies/tools covered in SEI